HackerN64/F3DEX3/docs/Documentation/Backwards Compatibility.md

 F3DEX3 is backwards compatible with F3DEX2 at the C GBI level for all features and commands except:

+- The viewport Y scale has been negated, and `G_MAXZ` has been renamed as its value has changed.
+See the comment near `G_MAXZ` in the GBI.
+- For the same reason, in `BrZ` configuration, any Z threshold values in `SPBranchLessZ*` which are hard-coded into display lists (not based on `G_MAXZ`) must be multiplied by 0x20.
 - The `G_SPECIAL_*` command IDs have been removed. `G_SPECIAL_2` and `G_SPECIAL_3` were no-ops in F3DEX2, and `G_SPECIAL_1` was a trigger to recalculate the MVP matrix.
 There is no MVP matrix in F3DEX3 so this is